How to Open a Bank Account in Thailand: A Guide for Foreigners

 FAQs

-No. As of 2025, Thai banks no longer accept tourist visa holders for opening new accounts.
-This policy changed industry-wide in 2024-2025.
-You need a long-term visa such as an ED visa, retirement visa, or work permit.
-Check Thailand Immigration Bureau for current visa categories.
-GEOS ED visa students can open accounts at Bangkok Bank, Kasikorn Bank, or Krungthai Bank with our assistance.
+No. Thai banks stopped accepting tourist visa applications in 2024.
+You need a long-term visa like an ED visa, work permit, or retirement visa.
+GEOS ED visa students can open accounts at Kasikorn Bank or Krungthai Bank with our documentation and guidance.

-No. Bangkok Bank and Kasikorn Bank have English-speaking staff at branches near BTS stations like Asoke, Phrom Phong, and Siam.
-Bring a Thai-speaking friend if visiting smaller provincial branches.
-GEOS staff accompany students to the bank and handle communication if needed.
+No. Kasikorn Bank and Bangkok Bank have English-speaking staff at major BTS branches like Asoke, Phrom Phong, and Siam.
+GEOS staff accompany students to the bank and handle communication when needed.

 Most banks require a minimum initial deposit of 500-1,000 THB.
 Bangkok Bank requires 500 THB for basic savings accounts.
 Some premium account types may require 5,000 THB, but standard accounts are affordable for most students.

-Many Thai banks require foreigners to purchase accident insurance (200-400 THB/year) when opening accounts.
-This is standard practice across the industry and not a scam.
-The insurance is valid and covers accidental injury or death while in Thailand.
+Many Thai banks require foreigners to purchase accident insurance (200-400 THB annually) when opening accounts.
+This is standard industry practice, not a scam.
+The insurance covers accidental injury or death while in Thailand.

-Kasikorn Bank and Krungthai Bank are currently the most foreigner-friendly options for ED visa holders.
-Bangkok Bank has tightened requirements significantly in 2024-2025.
-GEOS recommends the Kasikorn Bank branch near Asoke BTS or Krungthai Bank branches in central Bangkok based on recent student success rates.
+Kasikorn Bank and Krungthai Bank are currently the most foreigner-friendly for ED visa holders.
+Bangkok Bank tightened requirements significantly in 2024.
+GEOS recommends Kasikorn Bank near Asoke BTS based on recent student success rates.

 If you’re studying on an ED visa, GEOS provides all the documentation and guidance you need to open your Thai bank account successfully.
 We track which branches are currently accepting ED visa students and provide step-by-step instructions based on real student experiences from the past week.